 These are definitely not the only compensations that an athlete can demonstrate, but some of the most common ones I see when working with lifters.

 One last note to leave you with…recording yourself or your athletes allows you to watch the movements later and gives you the ability to slow the movement down to really hone in on the technique.
-Sometimes it is challenging to see things in full speed and they become very apparent when slowed down.
+Sometimes it is challenging to see things at full speed and they become very apparent when slowed down.